 * * *

 But those things aren't economic development, at least not by themselves.
-Any attempt to improve the region's economy will require enhancements in services, such as education, that are the ultimate responsibility of the State of Illinois.
-Only the state has the constitutional clout and the moans to deal with all the items on the regional economic-development agenda, from higher ed to environmental regulation to transportation planning and school funding.
+Any attempt to improve the region's economy will require enhancements in services such as education that are the ultimate responsibility of the State of Illinois.
+Only the state has the constitutional clout and the means to deal with all the items on the regional economic-development agenda, from higher ed to environmental regulation to transportation planning and school funding.

 Indeed, the experts concur that economic development can't be separated from government.
 Pleasant and efficiently administered communities with good schools are the biggest economic-development asset a region can offer.